What varieties of fruit can be grown from seed?

 The focus is often on the vegetables and herbs, microgreens and sprouts within our range.

-For a change, let's give some of the fruit varieties a bit of attention - keep reading. . . . . .
+For a change, let's give some of our fruit varieties a bit of attention - keep reading. . . . . .

 NB: Lots of links to previous blogs have been included so remember to come back to this one if you click on a link :)